Texas Ranger Division: "One Riot, One Ranger"

 Texas Rangers gathered at El Paso to stop the illegal Maher–Fitzsimmons fight, 1896.
 At the front row from the left are Adj.
 General W Mabry, and Capts.
 J Hughes, J Brooks, Bill McDonald (coiner of the phrase) and J Rogers.

 A famous phrase associated with the Rangers is One Riot, One Ranger.
 It is a sensationalized apocrypha in that there was never actually a riot; rather, the phrase was coined by Ranger Captain William "Bill" McDonald, who was sent to Dallas in 1896 to prevent the illegal heavyweight prize fight between Pete Maher and Bob Fitzsimmons that had been organized by Dan Stuart and patronized by the eccentric "Hanging Judge" Roy Bean of Langtry, Texas.
 According to the story, McDonald's train was met by the mayor, who asked the single Ranger where the other lawmen were.
 McDonald is said to have replied: "Hell!
 Ain't I enough?
 There's only one prize-fight!"

 Although some measure of truth lies within the tale, it is largely an idealized account written by author Bigelow Paine and loosely based on McDonald's statements, published in Paine's 1909 book Captain Bill McDonald: Texas Ranger.
 In truth, the fight had been so heavily publicized that nearly every Ranger was on hand, including all captains and their superior, Adjutant General Woodford H. Mabry.
 Many of them were undecided on stopping the fight or attending it; and other famous lawmen, such as Bat Masterson, were also present.
 The orders of the governor were clear, however, and the bout was stopped.
 Stuart then tried to reorganize it in El Paso and later in Langtry, but the Rangers thwarted his attempts.
 Finally, the fight took place on the Mexican side of the Rio Grande near Langtry.

 The motto appears on the pedestal of a bronze Texas Ranger statue that was at Dallas Love Field airport also titled One Riot, One Ranger.
 The statue was contributed in 1961 by Earle Wyatt and his wife.
 The Texas Ranger statue was removed from the airport and put in storage in 2020 after publication of the book Cult of Glory, which details a number of unsavory incidents involving the Rangers.
 According to Cult of Glory, the statue was modeled after Jay Banks, a pro-segregation Ranger of the era.
 Banks was on good terms with White Citizens' Councils and was involved in resistance to school integration after Brown v.
 Board of Education.
-A final status on the location of the statue is awaiting a "community dialogue".
+The statue has since been reinstalled in Globe Life Field.